 7. The Humble Egg’s Liquid Equivalent

-This fact is particularly useful in baking.
-Many recipes call for “2 large eggs,” which is essentially asking for 100 ml of liquid.
-Understanding this can help you make substitutions if needed.
-For instance, if a recipe calls for 100 ml of liquid and 2 eggs, you could potentially use 4 egg whites or 2 eggs plus a splash of milk to get the right consistency.
+That fact can be useful in baking; many recipes would typically state, “2 large eggs,” which essentially means 100 ml liquid.
+It allows you to substitute if you need to; for example, if the recipe calls for 100 ml of liquid and 2 eggs, you could even get away with possibly using 4 egg whites or 2 eggs plus a quick splash of milk for just the right consistency.

 8. Travel-Sized Shampoo Bottles

-Those tiny shampoo bottles you get in hotels or buy for travel aren’t just conveniently sized – many are precisely 100 ml.
-This isn’t a coincidence.
-It’s the maximum volume allowed for carry-on liquids on most flights worldwide.
+Those tiny shampoo bottles you get in hotels or buy for travel are not just conveniently sized, many are precisely 100 ml.
+This is not a coincidence.
+It is the maximum volume allowed for carry on liquids on most flights worldwide.

 Read More About “10 Everyday Things That Are 2 Centimeters Long”